Our 2024 collection season is now complete!

 The exact areas covered depends on species needed, time of year, and particular insect populations which vary year to year.
 We encourage you to contact us and give us the opportunity to collect your nest before attempting to use pesticides or chemicals to kill the nest.

-You can read all about the other insects you might see flying around this time of year on the insect ID pages of our website!
+You can read all about the insects we collect and their annual lifecycles on the insect ID pages of our website.

 Please tell your friends and family about our service!